ExperimentalSkid/ScammerSpammer/README.md

 - Randomizes both passwords and G-mail accounts

-Hello and welcome to the "Scammer Spammer"
+This is a conceptual script for educational purposes only.
-This is a conceptual script for educational purposes only and i take no responsibility for what you might choose to do with the code.
+I take no responsibility for what you might choose to do with the code.

 Credits to https://github.com/engineer-man